 A Kitchen colour scheme is really important to get right, they’re messy spaces that need practical finishes.
 The best paint for kitchen walls allows you to wipe it down without it marking, streaking and staining for years to come.
 New age problems hey?

 This requires a different kind of paint finish to the ones you would use in your living room, that is high quality so that it can be cleaned.
-You also want it to look great with any kitchen colour scheme you’re going to pick.
+You also want it to look great with any kitchen wall paint ideas you’re going to put together.
 If you’re painting woodwork, that’s another different finish, so we’re gonna illuminate a few ways you can use these colours and finishes in your mess room.

 For most of us, the kitchen is the heart of the home, where we gather with our family and loved ones and usually the place where the most important conversations happen.
 This calls for a backdrop that is calm and relaxing.
 Warm neutral paint colours are the best way to create this soothing atmosphere.
 Biscuity colours like Well Grounded work really well for this.